 Gigabyte Release AORUS MO34WQC and MO34WQC2 34” Ultrawide Monitors with QD-OLED Panels

 Gigabyte have now launched the product pages for two new 34” QD-OLED monitors in their popular AORUS gaming line-up.
 The two screens have very similar specs and features, but use fundamentally different underlying panels from Samsung Display.
-One is using the original gen 1 QD-OLED panel with 175Hz refresh rate that’s been used in many monitors released to the market already, and the other is using the new gen 2.5 QD-OLED panel with an updated 240Hz refresh rate and an improved text clarity.
+One is using the original gen 1 QD-OLED panel with 175Hz refresh rate that’s been used in many monitors released to the market already, and the other is using the new 2024 QD-OLED panel with an updated 240Hz refresh rate.
 We’ll provide specs, details and comparisons on these new models below.

 Specs that are the same on both models